A mentor is not a coach, not a friend and not a therapist.

 A mentor is on a long-term journey with you, the foundation of the relationship is mutual trust and respect.
 Mentoring is often an informal association between the mentor and mentee, whereas coaching is more structured and formal.
 And friends are more relaxed with no expectations.

 A mentor uses their experiences to guide their mentee, acts as a soundboard for ideas, and facilitates access to a wider network.
+(If you’re looking for a mentor match, we suggest the world-renown platform, Pushfar)

 Another thing to consider is the motivation of mentors.
 These mentors are mostly not financially motivated but rather more keen to build their leadership skills, learn from others, give back, and overall find personal satisfaction from helping someone.
 “61% of people said that their mentoring relationships developed naturally.”